 Beyond the information the project has collected about this population's individuals, PFE also seeks to build connections between them.
 As noted above, prosopography explores a society's interrelations to build a picture of how it functioned.
 This first version of PFE focuses primarily on kinship connections to provide an idea of the structure and connections between the era's most significant families.
 To this end, we have also added family members not mentioned in Rotunda's Founding Era Collection when we can find reliable sources providing information about their lives and relations.
 Between the aggregation of biographical text, the structuring of significant life data, and the construction of networks, PFE seeks to provide users with a variety of perspectives from which to view the material collected in People of the Founding Era.

-The editors of PFE would like to thank the following: For their oversight, management, and data-herding skills, project managers Martin Kane, Trevor Hiblar, and Chris Martin.
+This project would not have been possible without the significant support spanning the years 2008-2016 from the Andrew W. Mellon Foundation.
+The editors wish to thank Senior Program Officer for Scholarly Communications at Mellon, Donald J. Water, for his support.
+Many people have contributed to the success of PFE.
+For their oversight, management, and data-herding skills, project managers Martin Kane, Trevor Hiblar, and Chris Martin.
 For their help in originating the project concept, we thank Jean Bauer, Mary MacNeil, and Susan Severtson.
 People who helped at the University of Virginia include Sara Lee Barnes, Alison Booth, Worthy Martin, and Daniel Pitti.
 We have many individuals from documentary editing and other projects to thank including: David Mattern and John Stagg (James Madison Papers), David Hoth, Ed Lengel, and Jennifer Stertzer (George Washington Papers), C. James Taylor (Papers of John Adams), Connie Schulz and Mary Sherrer (Pinckney Papers), Susan Spengler (Jefferson Papers: Retirement Series), Daniel Preston, Cassandra Good, and Heidi Stello (Monroe Papers), David Rawson (Virginia Printers), Peter Kastor (Creating a Federal Government), and Tom Costa (Geography of Slavery).
 At the Massachusetts Historical Society we thank Ondine LeBlanc and Nancy Heywood.
 At Poplar Forest we thank Wayne Gannaway and Travis McDonald.
 At Monticello we thank Christa Dierksheide.
-At Ash Lawn-Highland we thank Sara Bon-Harper.
+At Highland we thank Sara Bon-Harper.
 Harold Short and Jonathan Bradley at King's College London have been supportive of this project from the outset.

 Thanks to the staff of IDM including Jason Bush, Paul Hayslett, Helen Langone, and Allan Orsnes.
 Many thanks as always to Stephen Perkins of Infoset.
 We would not have got this project off the ground without them.
 The same is also true for the staff of Rotunda at the University of Virginia Press, including Jason Coleman, Tim Finney, Mark Saunders, David Sewell, Shannon Shiflett, and the Press's former director Penny Kaiserlian.
 We are especially thankful to Bill Womack for his superb design of PFE that truly brings it to life.